aspose-pdf/Aspose-PDF-Tutorials/pdf/english/net/document-manipulation/_index.md

 Learn how to insert pages into a PDF using Aspose.PDF for .NET with this step-by-step guide.
 Streamline your document workflow efficiently.

 ### [Insert an Empty Page in PDF using Aspose.PDF .NET&#58; A Comprehensive Guide](./aspose-pdf-net-insert-empty-page/)
-Learn how to insert empty pages into PDF documents with ease using Aspose.PDF for .NET.
+Learn how to insert empty pages into PDF documents with ease using Aspose.PDF .NET.
 Follow this step-by-step guide to enhance your document manipulation skills.

 ### [Master Aspose.PDF .NET's MakeNUp Method for Efficient PDF Layouts](./aspose-pdf-net-make-nup-method-pdf-layout/)
 Learn how to efficiently rearrange multiple PDF pages into new layouts using Aspose.PDF .NET's MakeNUp method.
 Ideal for newsletters, brochures, and reports.